Steve Coll

 Steve Coll (born October 8, 1958) is an American journalist, historian, academic, and executive.

 He was dean of the Columbia University Graduate School of Journalism, where he also served as the Henry R. Luce Professor of Journalism until 2022.
 A staff writer for The New Yorker, he served as the president and CEO of the New America think tank from 2007 to 2012.

-He is the recipient of two Pulitzer Prize awards, two Overseas Press Club Awards, a PEN American Center John Kenneth Galbraith Award, an Arthur Ross Book Award, a Livingston Award, a Robert F. Kennedy Journalism Award, a Financial Times and Goldman Sachs Business Book of the Year Award, and the Lionel Gelber Prize.
+He is the recipient of two Pulitzer Prize awards, two Overseas Press Club Awards, a PEN American Center John Kenneth Galbraith Award, two Arthur Ross Book Awards, a Livingston Award, a Robert F. Kennedy Journalism Award, a Financial Times and Goldman Sachs Business Book of the Year Award, and the Lionel Gelber Prize.
 From 2012 to 2013, he was a voting member of the Pulitzer Prize Board before continuing to serve in an ex officio capacity as the dean of the Columbia Journalism School.

 Early life and family

 Steve Coll was born on October 8, 1958, in Washington, D.C.
 He attended Thomas S. Wootton High School in Rockville, Maryland, graduating in 1976.
 Following high school, he moved to Los Angeles, California, and enrolled in Occidental College, where he was a member of Phi Beta Kappa.
 In 1980, he graduated cum laude with majors in English and history.
 Coll also attended the University of Sussex during his studies.

 Coll is married to the journalist and poet Eliza Griswold.